hansake/car_heater/README.md

 A web server executing the .php code is required.

-The Domoticz installation and web server is tested on Raspberry Pi.
+The Domoticz installation and web server is tested on Raspberry Pi 3B.